 Roxanne Bijold is REA3D’s newest board member, joining in November of 2012.
 Roxanne says, “As a proud PHS grad of the class of ’75, I’ve attended several REA3D events and I love the work being done by this organization.”
 When invited to be more involved, Roxanne stepped up to the plate.

 Roxanne is “mostly retired” from a long career in health care as a registered dietitian.
 She held leadership positions at Essentia Health and within her professional organizations, as well as being active in her church leadership.
 She enjoys indoor crafts such as quilting and scrapbooking, and pursues outdoor activities such as hiking and biking.

 Fleta Carol, REA3D Coordinator

 Fleta Carol currently serves as REA3D Coordinator.
 Fleta held this position from 2000-2014, retired from Proctor Public Schools in 2014, and returned to REA3D in 2018 to help with coordination tasks.
 Fleta is a 1971 graduate of Brainerd High School, graduated with a B.S. in Art Education from the University of Minnesota Duluth in 1975, and went on to work in many educational improvement, substance abuse prevention and school safety initiatives within a variety of school districts and non-profits throughout her career.
 Her primary areas of focus have been grant proposal writing, project evaluation and endowment work.
-Fleta says returning to REA3D involvement at the present time is very gratifying.
-She is inspired by the commitment and hard work of the REA3D Board of Directors, who have substantially increased REA3D’s grantmaking capacity over the past several years.
+Fleta says she is inspired by the generosity of the Proctor community, and the commitment and hard work of the REA3D Board of Directors, who have substantially increased REA3D’s grantmaking capacity over the past several years.